What is Continuous Professional Development or CPD?

 As the name implies, individual CPD Activities are related to activities undertaken by each relevant individual.
 These activities may include, but not be limited to, serving on a voluntary association related to the plumbing and/or building industry, writing a technical article, and/or part-time lecturing/training.

-All activities must be approved and accredited by the PIRB before a CPD credit(s) may be allocated to the relevant activities and be awarded to the relevant registered person.
+All activities must be approved and accredited by the PIRB before CPD credit(s) may be allocated to the relevant activities and be awarded to the relevant registered person.

 Where do I find a list of these activities?

-What is the Recitation Cycle?
+What is a Registration Cycle?

 A Registration cycle is a 12-month period that runs concurrently with your yearly renewal registration period with the PIRB.
 So if your date of registration with the PIRB is 1 July, your CPD registration cycle runs from 1 July to 30 June the following year.